elzaguillot/Allele-Frequency-Spectrum-simulations/README.md

 Allele Frequency Spectrum

 Elsa Guillot
+University of Lausanne
-Massey University
+(Previously Massey University)
 elza.guillot@gmail.com

 This repository contains the code to simulate the allele ('haplotype') frequency spectrum (Figure 1) observed in Central Asia by Balaresque and colleagues ("Y chromosome descent clusters and male differential reproductive success: Young lineage expansions dominate Asian pastoral populations").
+This corresponds to the work presented in the manuscript found here: http://www.biorxiv.org/content/early/2015/07/07/022160

 The aim is to check whether the observed distribution varies from neutral expectations.